I Feel Everything (album)

-I Feel Everything is the second studio album by Maggie Lindemann, released on October 17, 2025, via her own label Swixxzaudio.
-The album was supported by three singles: "One of the Ones", "Spine", and "2022" featuring Julia Wolf.
+I Feel Everything is the second studio album by American singer Maggie Lindemann, released on October 17, 2025, via her own label Swixxzaudio.
+It was supported by three singles, "One of the Ones", "Spine", and "2022" featuring Julia Wolf.

 Background and release

-Julia Wolf featured on the track "2022".
+Julia Wolf (pictured) featured on the track "2022".

 Following 2022 album Suckerpunch and 2024 EP Headsplit, Lindemann announced her sophomore album, I Feel Everything, which was set to be released on October 17.
-Alongside the announcement, she revealed the tracklist, featuring collaborations with Julia Wolf, Max Fry, and The Warning.
+In an interview with People, Lindemann explained that the title reflects a period in which she felt emotionally overwhelmed.
+She said, "I just feel everything.
+I'm feeling so much", adding that she experienced "a lot of highs, lows, confusion, sadness, happiness, pain, all of it", and described herself as "literally feeling everything".

-Promotion
+Release and promotion

-To give listeners a preview of the album's sound, Lindemann released the lead single "One of the Ones", followed by her newest single "Spine", which was released on the same day as the album was announced.
-"2022", featuring Julia Wolf, was released on September 26, 2025.
+Alongside the album's announcement, Lindemann revealed its tracklist, featuring collaborations with Julia Wolf, Max Fry, and the Warning.
+To give listeners a preview of the album's sound, she released the lead single "One of the Ones", followed by her next single "Spine", released on the same day as the album was announced.
+"2022", featuring Wolf, was released on September 26, 2025.
+In 2026, Lindemann announced the I Feel Everything Tour, in support of the album.

 Composition

-The album showcases Lindemann's exploration of emotional honesty, addressing themes such as leaving a volatile partner in "Split" and the thrill of a chaotic relationship in "Joyride".
-Musically, it incorporates an updated pop-rock sound that reinforces the album's energetic yet introspective tone.
+I Feel Everything showcases Lindemann's exploration of emotional honesty.
+It addressese themes such as leaving a volatile partner in "Split" and the thrill of a chaotic relationship in "Joyride".
+The album incorporates an updated pop-rock sound that reinforces the record's energetic yet introspective tone.